 Approval of these Ordinance amendments will add and remove parcels to/from the CTMRD Service Area Boundary, provide for operation and maintenance of well head treatment on five municipal wells, and provide for ongoing implementation of the Remediation Management Plan.
-As shown in Attachment 5, the proposed FY18-19 CTMRD program fees and revenue remain at approximately \$1,250,000.00.
+As shown in Attachment 5, the proposed FY19-20 CTMRD program fees and revenue remain at approximately \$1,250,000.00.

-It should be noted that the dollar amount in each benefit group shown on Attachment 5 for 2018 is the average for all parcels in that benefit group.
-The remediation fee that will be charged to specific, individual parcels is dependent on the type of water service (service size, residential or commercial, metered or flat rate) to that parcel and the actual water consumption (as indicated by the annualized water bill).
-The draft final fee list is scheduled to be completed on June 1, 2018 with the final fee list scheduled for delivery to the Treasurer's office (for inclusion on the general tax bills) on June 14, 2018.
+Attachment 5 shows the average remediation fee for all parcels in a given benefit group.
+The actual fee for any parcel in that benefit group is dependent on the type of water service (service size, residential or commercial, metered or flat rate) to that parcel and the actual water consumption (as indicated by the annualized water bill).
+The draft final fee list is scheduled to be completed on May 31, 2019 with the final fee list scheduled for delivery to the Treasurer's office (for inclusion on the general tax bills) on June 13, 2019.